 It has been shown that attempting to breathe with your upper chest (also known as apical breathing) and lower neck muscles, can lead to structural changes that can affect your spinal column, pelvic positioning and soft tissue attachments.
 This can lead to neck, shoulder and chest tightness causing headaches, shoulder problems and back pain.

 Interestingly, the diaphragm only deals with one half of your breathing, the in breath, it has no involvement in breathing out , and this is where the problem arises.
 When you're stressed you keep tension in the diaphragm which effectively means you won't fully release your breath.
 Your breath will be shallower meaning less oxygen will be getting to your brain and your body.
-I'll leave it to you to intuit the side affects of that.

 So, having got over my professional pedantry in the previous blog, this next exercise is so ubiquitous that people actually think that the Alexander Technique is about learning to sit and stand well.
 Let me say this just once, the Alexander Technique is NOT about teaching you to sit and stand well.
 Now I've got that off my chest I'll explain why we use this exercise so much.
 To be honest, it makes life easier for the teacher.
 We need to find some movement that everyone can perform that doesn't require specific training to do.
 To be sure, there are Alexander teachers that market niche towards Violin players, runners, swimmers, yoga, horse riding and other activities, but obviously not everyone performs those activities, so we need something common to everyone, vanilla Alexander if you like.
 As it happens it's a useful contrivance as we do sit and stand routinely through out our day, especially in an office environment, and how you arrive at the chair will affect how you go on and sit on it.

 What we're looking for is how you react to, and in, movement, and how that affects your functioning.